Skip to main content

 7.2.2.
 Translation between Service labels and SRv6 service SIDs

-This is similar to inter-as option B procedures described in
+This approach is similar to inter-AS option B procedures described in

-[RFC4364] just that service label cross-connect on border router is
+[RFC4364], except that service label cross-connect on border node is

-replaced with service label to SRv6 service SID or vice verse
+replaced with service label to SRv6 service SID (or vice versa)

-* IW node does not need service instance like VRF or EVI.
+* IW node does not require service instance such as VRF or EVI.

-* IW node exchange BGP L2/L3 service prefix with SRv6 based Service
+* IW node exchanges BGP L2/L3 service prefix with SRv6 based Service

-PEs via set of service RRs.
-This BGP session will learn/advertise
+PEs through a set of service RRs.
+This BGP session will learn and

-L3/L2 service prefixes with SRv6 service SID in prefix SID
+advertise L3/L2 service prefixes with SRv6 SIDs in the prefix SID

 attribute [RFC9252].